Christmas throughout the year!

 As consumers, we never really start thinking about Christmas until the end of October or beginning of November.
-And often we feel slightly outraged at how early Christmas decorations and advertising come out.
+Often we feel slightly outraged at how early Christmas decorations and advertising come out.

 But when it comes to planning a program or project, you actually need to start thinking about Christmas much earlier in the year.

-- You secure the products you want for your project as orders from international suppliers require a 6 month lead time to manufacture and ship to Australia
+This will allow you to secure the products you want for your project as orders from international suppliers require a 6 month lead time to manufacture and ship to Australia.

-- Your commercial Christmas decorator to conduct site visits, create designs time, prototype development (for custom projects) and product ordering.
+Also, it will allow your commercial Christmas decorator to conduct site visits, create designs, develop prototypes (for custom projects) and order materials and other products.

-- If you work within a complex organisational structure, often there is a lengthy decision-making process, particularly when different stakeholders are involved.
-If decisions take time, you could miss out on product order deadlines with international suppliers shipping times or local suppliers.
+If you work within a complex organisational structure, often there is a lengthy decision-making process, particularly when different stakeholders are involved.
+If decisions take time, you could miss out on product order deadlines or production windows.

 - Teams Australia wide dismantle Christmas displays from the previous season

 - Sample products are sourced from international suppliers